 - Mix in half of the whisked eggs at a time until combined.

 - Add in cheeses, 1/2 cup at a time, but quickly, just until combined.
 It will be a shiny, very sticky concoction!
 You may need to finish mixing with your (oiled) hands.

 - Use two oiled spoons or an ice cream/cookie scoop to make about 15 evenly sized balls, about 3 tbsp each.
 Roll them into smooth balls with your oiled hands and place them about an inch apart on the lined baking sheets.(If you are using donut-hole pans, lightly oil the pans, and scoop about 1 ½ tbsp each.)

-- Place both sheets in the oven and immediately turn heat° down from 450° to 350° and bake for 25 minutes.
+- Place both sheets in the oven and immediately turn heat° down from 450° to 375°, bake for 20 minutes and check them.
+Lift one to make sure they aren't too dark on the bottom.
+If so reduce heat to 350 degrees.
+When they are browned lightly on top and crispy they are done.
+They will cook for between 20-25 minutes.
 (If you are making these smaller, like donut-hole sized, check them after 10-minutes, and flip them over if they are lightly browned on the bottoms.
 They will probably only take about fifteen minutes total.
 If they are crispy on the top, they are done!) *If you are making these ahead of time, freeze them on the sheet, and once frozen you can package them in zip-top bags or a freezer storage container.